 # pacman -S libgcrypt fltk

-Debian/Ubuntu users would type in terminal
+Debian/Ubuntu users would use this command

 # apt-get install libfltk1.3 libfltk1.3-dev libgcrypt11 libgcrypt11-dev